 Occurrence: This option allows you to specify how a co-occurrence will be defined.
 By default, a co-occurrence is said to happen every time two codes appear in the same document (within case option).
 You may also restrict the definition of co-occurrence to codes that are separated by no more than a specified number of paragraphs (window of n paragraphs option), or to codes that overlap each other (segment overlap option).
-Lastly, you can also restrict the definition of co-occurrence where codes have been assigned to the exact same segment.
+Lastly, you can also restrict the definition of cooccurrence even further by limiting it to instances where codes have been assigned to the exact same segment.